 11.Bid or Sell Price: The price at which mutual fund shares are bought back by the fund

-12.Blue Chip Fund: Mutual funds that invests in stocks of a well established company.
+12.Blue Chip Fund: Mutual funds that invest in stocks of a well-established company.
 The stocks of such a company are called blue chip stocks.

 16.Capital Gains Distribution: This is the end of year amount paid to mutual fund shareholders which is obtained on selling securities in the mutual fund portfolio

 17.Capital Growth: The change in net asset value per share of mutual fund’s securities due to increase in its market value